 Although in all other cases it is your legal right to apply for an extended lease, these factors not necessarily make you outright exempt.

-So yes, it imay still be possible to attempt to arrange a leasehold extension via an informal negotiation with your landlord.
+So yes, it it may still be possible to attempt to arrange a leasehold extension via an informal negotiation with your landlord.
+However there are risks in going down this voluntary route, rather than the more formal or statutory route.

 For advice to trust from specialist Lease Extension Solicitors, call us today

-Instruct our team of specialist lease extension solicitors who will guide you through this complex process and help eliminate the worry from what can be a stressful situation for both lessees and freehold
+Instruct our team of specialist specialist lease extension solicitors who will guide you through this complex process and help eliminate the worry from what can be a stressful situation for both lessees and freeholders.

 For FREE initial phone advice, with no strings attached,